pujaltedavid/marinature-docs/README.md

 ### Storage

-The images are stored on [Cloud Storage](https://cloud.google.com/storage) and identified by its id and resolution type (see [Image Compression section](#image-compression)).
+The images are stored on Google Cloud Storage and identified by its id and resolution type (see [Image Compression section](#image-compression)).
 This way, the links to the images are not needed to be stored on the database, but dinamically generated depending on the id and resolution needed.

 ### Image identification